 We’ll be making sure the measures VSPs adopt to protect users are appropriate and proportionate, taking into account the legitimate interests at stake.
 If the measures taken by platforms are found not to be effective in protecting users from harmful content, we’ll take action, including formal enforcement action when appropriate.

-Later this year we will start accepting complaints from the public about VSPs in scope of our regulation.
+You can make a complaint about VSPs in scope of our regulation.
 Our role is to make sure providers have appropriate measures in place to protect users.
 Complaints from the public will help identify potential issues with compliance but we do not resolve individual complaints.

 You should always complain directly to the video-sharing platform in question if you have concerns about harmful content on the platform.